PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 boundary.
 Prove builder argument equality and instrumented order before switching the helper to a delegate, validate sequentially, commit and push, and do not create a pull request.

+## Explicit SINet pre-add/resize recovery orchestration: completed state

+The characterized sequence now delegates to `passes/sinet_preadd_resize_recovery_orchestration.py`.
+A frozen `SINetPreaddResizeRecoveryContext` contains only ModelIR and layout state.
+All six existing owners are imported directly; no lowerer callback, diagnostics, conversion option, or central-lowerer import is required.

+`SINET_PREADD_RESIZE_RECOVERY_PASS_IDS` declares the exact six-step order.
+Immutable invocations preserve the two ModelIR-only and four layout-aware argument contracts, and the shared executor validates the complete sequence before running an owner.
+The historical helper remains a four-line delegate.
+Its three top-level calls, one nested terminal-layout call, and all four neighboring boundaries are unchanged.

+Architecture ownership accounting now combines the stable phase occurrence with remaining direct lowerer calls.
+This preserves the existing module-owner contracts for the two residual-affine passes and all four SINet passes without mistaking a mechanically moved call for a removed invocation.

+Sequential validation completed as follows:

+- focused SINet pre-add/resize orchestration: `7 passed in 0.58s`;
+- ordered architecture: `248 passed in 17.80s`;
+- focused orchestration plus ordered architecture:
+  `255 passed in 17.13s`;
+- related residual-affine/SINet owner set, excluding one documented stale
+  assertion: `282 passed in 1.42s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 10.09s` (`32` plus `11`);
+- targeted Ruff, Python compilation, formatting, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing F401 findings.

+The diagnostic related-owner run including `test_flatbuffer_direct_sinet_concat_resize_affine_transpose_chain_optimized` reported `282 passed, 1 failed`.
+Its stale `optimized == 1` expectation also fails unchanged at parent checkpoint `71d1814e`, where the optimizer returns zero, proving that it is not a regression from this extraction.
+The temporary detached comparison worktree was removed immediately after verification.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, runtime pass order, invocation multiplicity, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory and characterize the adjacent `_run_sinet_terminal_layout_recovery_sequence` before changing production code.
+Freeze its three-slot order, nested pre-add/resize phase boundary, ModelIR/layout routing, top-level repetitions, and outer neighbors before choosing its explicit context.
+Validate sequentially, commit and push, and do not create a pull request.